Doctoral Degree Final Oral Exams

 The committee for the final oral examination must consist of at least five members (the members of the dissertation committee plus other members of the Graduate Faculty recommended by the committee chair and the department and appointed by the Graduate Division).
 At least one member must be from a department other than the major department.
 This member represents Graduate Studies and must be a regular member of the Graduate Faculty.
 Before the examination, the Graduate Division provides a list of responsibilities to the Graduate Studies representative.
 The Graduate Studies representative is a voting member of the committee and has full right to participate in the examination.
-In the case of any unsatisfactory or irregular aspects of the exam or violation of Graduate Studies policy, the Graduate Studies representative shall provide a written report to the Dean of Graduate Studies for consideration of further action.
+In the case of any unsatisfactory or irregular aspects of the exam or violation of Graduate Studies policy, the Graduate Studies representative shall provide a written report to the Vice Provost of Graduate Studies for consideration of further action.

 The Graduate Division ascertains whether all other degree requirements have been met and if reports of any previously scheduled final oral examinations have been submitted and recorded.
 Upon approval of the request, the final oral examination is scheduled at the time and place designated by the Graduate Division.
 This information must be published in a news medium as prescribed by the Graduate Faculty.
 Interested members of the university community are encouraged to attend these examinations.